Pathgather/pulsey/README.md

 - nextLabel doesn't change to 'finish' when removeStepOnClick is false
 - highlighter doesn't disappear after farewell screen is clicked
 - highlighter shouldnt be shown unless no steps have been clicked yet
-- using window...but probably shouldn't be
+- still using window for a couple variables
-- having trouble with Velocity loop being set to true (doesn't loop, but putting a number there isntead does seem to)
+- having trouble with Velocity loop being set to true (doesn't loop, but putting a number there instead does seem to)

 FUTURE
 - give user option to use without velocity (and thus no animations)
 - customizable look and animation of dots and tooltips
-- test and fix lots of issues
 - tooltips recognize whether they are overflowing the screen and reposition themselves automatically, unless user decides to turn this functionality off
 - allow users to put html inside tooltip
 - give user a way to modify styles of each individual dot - probably need to object.assign each styles object for each component with whatever the user passes in via pulsey()